| Discuss this article! |

 Hmm, interesting.
 I don't think I will be flashing mine then.
 I've always been a bit cautious when it comes to this sort of thing.
 I wonder how well they really test the FW before they release it?

-This message has been edited since posting.
-Last time this message was edited on 14 February 2008 11:24
+This message has been edited since its posting.
+Latest edit was made on 14 Feb 2008 @ 11:24

 If your HDTV doesn't support 1080p/24 then you shouldn't have any problem with the new firmware.
 You can set the output to 1080p/60 and you should be fine.
 Also the "jaggies" seem to be a problem only with AVC/MPEG4 encoded titles such as Transformers.